Projective characterization of higher-order quantum transformations: Implications of replacing types with projectors

+\end{lemm} This will be proven for a more general setting in Proposition \ref{prop:lattice}, but we first need to discuss the notion of no signaling to better understand why these sub-lattices are called `no signaling'.
+This will be the topic of the next section.

+If needed, concrete examples of the use of the algebra of projectors developed in this section are provided in App. \ref{sec:examples_QT}.
+As we mentioned, the algebra is well-defined for any base projector commuting with the identity and depolarizing projectors.
+Using base projectors different from ones that can be obtained from $\mathcal{I}$ and the operations of the algebra amounts to building a theory that is different than quantum theory and its higher-order generalizations.
+An example of such a toy model, which we call `biased quantum theory', is presented in App. \ref{sec:examples_biased_QT}.
+These two appendices come with many remarks providing intuition on the notion of no signaling at the level of state structures so to motivate the next section.

-With the further additions of the tensor and of the transformations operations, the Boolean algebra of projectors is lifted to an abstract structure that happens to follow the rules of linear logic (LL) \cite{GIRARD1987}.
-This extends an observation made in Ref. \cite{Kissinger_2019} that the logic of higher-order quantum transformations, in our language the projector rules $\{\overline{\:\cdot\:}, \otimes, \rightarrow\}$, form an instance of multiplicative linear logic.
+\paragraph*{Remark: the algebra of projectors is (almost) Linear Logic.} With the further additions of the tensor and of the transformation operations, the Boolean algebra of projectors is lifted to an abstract lattice-like structure.
+Such a structure is always associated with a model of formal logic.
+Observe that the transformation between states is equivalent to the reverse transformation between effects,